a.k.a. Brands (NYSE:AKA) vs. Blue Apron (NYSE:APRN) Head to Head Review

 Valuation & Earnings

 This table compares a.k.a.
-Brands and Blue Apron’s revenue, earnings per share (EPS) and valuation.
+Brands and Blue Apron’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue